CS-433/project2_PINN_ACJ/README.md

 - src : this folder contains some helpers py files used to compute the different losses as well as the trajectories, the velocities and the acceleration of each movable masses.

-- varing_num_masses : This folder contains a notebook 'varing_masses_experiment.ipynb' where we trained and tested our PINN in different models by changing the nb of masses.
+- varing_num_masses : This folder contains a notebook 'varing_masses_experiment.ipynb' where we trained and tested our PINN with different set-up by changing the nb of masses.
+For each set-up, we computed the predited forces as well as the predicted trajectories.

 # Team member